Zafiyetsiz/password-generator/README.md

 # Saving passwords

-Passwords will betwenn * * in the txt
+Passwords will betwenn * * in the txt file

 *If you running the code for the first time  ;